10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 For accounting purposes, the Trust reflects creations and the LTC receivable with respect to such creations on the date of receipt of a notification of a creation but does not issue Shares until the requisite number of LTC is received.
 At this time, the Trust is not accepting redemption requests from shareholders.
 Subject to receipt of regulatory approval from the SEC and approval by the Sponsor in its sole discretion, the Trust may in the future operate a redemption program.
 The Trust currently has no intention of seeking regulatory approval to operate an ongoing redemption program.

+As of December 31, 2023, the Trust had a net closing balance with a value of $109,384,691, based on the Index Price (non-GAAP methodology).
+As of December 31, 2023, the Trust had a total market value of $109,384,691, based on the Digital Asset Market price of LTC on the Trust’s principal market (Coinbase).

 As of December 31, 2022, the Trust had a net closing balance with a value of $107,245,141, based on the Index Price (non-GAAP methodology).
-As of December 31, 2022, the Trust had a total market value of $107,229,896, based on the principal market (Coinbase Pro).

-As of December 31, 2021, the Trust had a net closing balance with a total value of $225,203,406, based on the Index Price (non-GAAP methodology).
-As of December 31, 2021, the Trust had a total market value of $225,203,406, based on the principal market (Coinbase Pro).
+As of December 31, 2022, the Trust had a total market value of $107,229,896, based on the Digital Asset Market price of LTC on the Trust’s principal market (Coinbase).

-Historical Digital Asset Holdings and LTC Prices
+Historical NAV and LTC Prices

 As movements in the price of LTC will directly affect the price of the Shares, investors should understand recent movements in the price of LTC.
 Investors, however, should also be aware that past movements in the LTC price are not indicators of future movements.
 Movements may be influenced by various factors, including, but not limited to, government regulation, security breaches experienced by service providers, as well as political and economic uncertainties around the world.